AI4Finance-Foundation/ElegantRL/README.md

 + The second is a slow result of BasicAC: `plot_0249E_159736T_1867s.png`.
 + The name of the log figure is `plot_<Episode>_<TotalStep>_<UsedTimeInSecond>.png` when agent reaches the default target reward.

-Although BasicAC is my improved DDPG, it is still not stable enough.
-You can try other DRL algorithm, such as SAC and DeepSAC.
-There are more stable than other algorithm.
+BasicAC is an improved DDPG, not in a stable status at this moment.
+You can try other DRL algorithms, such as SAC and DeepSAC, which are more stable than other algorithms.

 <p float="left">
   <img src="https://github.com/Yonv1943/ElegantRL/blob/master/Temp/BasicAC_LunarLanderContinuous-v2_luck/plot_0072E_22405T_701s.png" width="400" />